poltib/test-driven-development/readme.md

 ### Continuous Integration

-After every merges we can chose an external service (eg: [Travis](http://docs.travis-ci.com)) that rebuilt the application on their server (in an environment that's as close to production as possible) and run all tests and send us the results.
+After every merges/commit we can chose an external service (eg: [Travis](http://docs.travis-ci.com)) that rebuilt the application on their server (in an environment that's as close to production as possible) and run all tests and send us the results.

 #### Notes